File Coverage

 =back

-When set, at most one email is sent per C<min_interval> seconds; any
+At most one email is sent per C<min_interval> seconds per instance.

 =back